samstarling/blog.lawrencejones.dev/_posts/2019-03-07-building-a-postgresql-load-tester.md

 [1] LOG:  statement: select now();
 ```

-These are easy - we parse the query from this line and execute it against the
+These are easy- we parse the query from this line and execute it against the
 server.
 It's the extended protocol that gets hard.

 Extended query protocol provides safe handling of query parameters by divorcing